 Classroom day.
-Meet at our office at 0800 to finalize course paperwork.
+Meet at our office (725 Main Street, Ouray) at 0800 to finalize course paperwork.
 The group will then begin the classroom portion of the class.
 This will serve as a complete introduction to the course.
-There will be a 1 hour lunch and then the group will transfer to Molas Pass and the Alladins Lamp Hut.
+There will be a 1 hour lunch and then the group will transfer the Hut.
 An afternoon field session rounds out the day.
 Stay at hut.

 Field session, 0800-1700.
-Today we will spend the entire day in the field on Molas Pass.
+Today we will spend the entire day in the field.
 Topics covered will include test pit construction, beacon searching, companion rescue.
 Instructors will demonstrate each topic and then students will practice under observation.
 Stay at hut.

 Field session, 0800-1700.
 Today we will complete a tour on Red Mountain Pass.
 Students will be asked to make decisions with regard to route finding, and terrain management.
 We’ll select a slope to ski and assess the stability of the slope for descent purposes.

 Backcountry Skiing Equipment List